 If you don't know where you're going, any road will get you there.

 Have you ever felt lost while listening to someone give a presentation?

-If you replace the word “walk” with “talk,” you’ll understand why so many presentations seem to wander the landscape without a clear road map or destination.
+We've all sat through presentations that wander the landscape without a clear road map or destination.

-A lack of clear organization in a talk is a problem that plagues presenters in organizations everywhere.
+A lack of clear organization is a problem that plagues presenters in organizations everywhere.
 It drains productivity in meetings and causes deep employee frustration and resentment.

-I urge my clients to follow a simple process of using a whiteboard, flow chart or legal pad to mind map their major idea or argument with all the supporting points and evidence.
+I teach my clients to follow a simple organizing process using a whiteboard, flow chart or legal pad to mind map their major idea or argument with all the supporting points and evidence.

 Once you have all of that in front of you, find patterns that emerge to cluster information and organize your talk and potential slides around the key messages that emerge.